peakstoneuk/peakstoneuk.github.io/_posts/2017-04-30-upgrading-to-bootstrap-4-in-laravel-spark.markdown

 I repeated this for all the panels within the settings area, simply changing the card "type" to get different coloured cards for my settings.

 Next change was amending the grid.
-Previously `col-xs-12` would specify a full width column on the smallest screen size, this is no longer in use, simply use `col-12`.
+Previously `col-xs-X` would specify a column size on the smallest screen size, this is no longer in use, simply use `col-X`, where _X_ is the number of columns.
 The main places these are in, are within the `update-payment-method-stripe.blade.php` file for the card expiration dates.

 For the settings menu, the list group can now sit as a direct child of the card element and use the `list-group-flush` class.

 	<div class="card card-success">
 	    <h5 class="card-header misc text-white">Settings</h5>

 	    <div class="spark-settings-tabs">
 	        <ul class="list-group list-group-flush" role="tablist">
 	            <li class="list-group-item" role="presentation">